ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 ### Power11 profiles
 {: #power11-profiles}

 The SR3 SAP HANA profiles are SAP RISE profiles, which are available for IBM Power11 processor-based servers.
-SR3 profiles also support the custom combination of physical CPU cores and memory.
-You must deploy custom SR3 profiles by using the CLI or API only.
 For more information about SAP certified profiles for SAP HANA, see [IBM Power Virtual Server certified profiles for SAP HANA](/docs/sap?topic=sap-hana-iaas-offerings-profiles-power-vs).